IBM Cloud Docs

 Performance impact

 The performance of boot and data volumes is initially degraded when data is restored from a snapshot.
-Performance degradation occurs during the restoration because your data is copied from IBM Cloud® Object Storage to Block Storage for VPC in the background.
+Performance degradation occurs during the restoration because your data is copied from the regional storage repository to Block Storage for VPC in the background.
 After the restoration process is complete, you can realize full IOPS on the new volume.

 Performance impact when a bootable backup snapshot is used to provision an instance